datacite/schema-docs/docs/index.rst

 .. note::

-   This documentation is for the upcomning version 4.5 of the DataCite Metadata Schema.
+   This documentation is for the upcoming version 4.5 of the DataCite Metadata Schema.

    The most recent schema release (4.4) is available at: https://schema.datacite.org/